Get Your Credentials

 .env.local

-# Server-side (never expose to browser)
+# Server-side only — never expose to the browser

-NEXT_PUBLIC_SYLPHX_PLATFORM_URL=https://sylphx.comSecurity Warning
+NEXT_PUBLIC_SYLPHX_APP_ID=app_dev_xxxxxxxxxxxxxxxxxxxxSecurity Warning

 Never expose your

-import { createPlatformAPI } from '@sylphx/sdk'
+import { getAppConfig } from '@sylphx/sdk/server'

 import { SylphxProvider } from '@sylphx/sdk/react'

-export function Providers({ children }: { children: React.ReactNode }) {
+export default async function RootLayout({ children }: { children: React.ReactNode }) {

 return (